WeblateOrg/weblate/docs/admin/management.rst

 Reloads translations from disk (eg. in case you did some updates in VCS repository).

+.. django-admin-option:: --force

-You can use ``--force`` to force update even if the files should be up to date.
-Additionally you can limit languages to process with ``--lang``.
+    Force update even if the files should be up to date.

+.. django-admin-option:: --lang LANGUAGE

+    Limit processing to single languaguage.

 You can either define which project or component to update (eg.
 ``weblate/master``) or use ``--all`` to update all existing components.